zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-06-02-superglue.markdown

 3. **Business Needs** – Translating between strategic goals and technical feasibility, ensuring that solutions align with the organization’s actual requirements.
 4. **People and Teams** – Facilitating communication, resolving conflicts, mentoring team members, and ensuring that everyone is working towards the same objectives.

-In essence, these architects serve as the **organizational connective tissue**.
-Their value lies not only in their problem-solving abilities but also in their capacity to **link problems to the right solutions**—and to the right people.
+These architects act as **organizational connective tissue**.
+Their value lies not only in solving problems, but in connecting problems to the right solutions and the right people.

 ### The Superglue Mindset in Action